CyanSalt/roughness/docs/guide/specs.md

 </RCard>

+You can also use a similar mechanism in custom components using `useList` and `useListItem`.

 ## Controlled and Uncontrolled Components

 In Roughness, all components that support `v-model` also support not binding the properties and events, which means: